 Get your stores ready for peak shopping windows

 The first week of October will see the biggest bump in Halloween spending with 41% making their purchases for Halloween.
-25% will be waiting until closer to the end of the month.
+Twenty-five percent will be waiting until closer to the end of the month.
 Get your merchandising checklist ready and get into your stores before October 1 and again the last week of October to ensure your displays are fresh, your product is stocked, and your events are ready to go.

 Running scarily short on time to conduct your store visits and merchandising audits?
 Compliant IA can have you and your stores up and running in one day.